Christmas Edition, by Rich Paschall

 Chicago Christmas, Chicago.
 This one is also known as Chicago XXXVII.
 Yes, this 2019 entry is their 37th album and they are still going strong.
 They have another tour lined up for next year.
 (I have my tickets, by the way.)
 Chicago released a mix of original tunes and Christmas standards on their most recent album.
 All were given the “rock with horns” treatment that they are known for.
 You can get the CD or listen on a streaming service, but there is no need.
 They posted all the songs to YouTube right away.
 Listen for free.
 Their website will link you to every place you can find it.
 With everyone stuck at home during the pandemic last year, Chicago issued this one from all of their homes:

 Winter In The Air, David Archuleta.
 This is another collection of originals mixed with traditional tunes.
-David has co-writing credits on the title tune, which we have talked about when reviewing the album two years ago.
+David has co-writing credits on the title tune, which we discussed when reviewing the album two years ago.
 Like three of the other albums on the list, you can find all the songs on YouTube.
 You will want to sing along to Christmas Every Day, another of David’s tunes.
 I find it to be one of those songs that run around in my head after I hear it.

 “…the two young Cratchits hustled Tiny Tim, and bore him off into the washhouse, that he might hear the pudding singing in the copper.'” – Charles Dickens